Science Signaling

 Science Signaling is a peer-reviewed scientific journal that is focused on mechanisms of cell communication.
 It is published online weekly by the American Association for the Advancement of Science (AAAS).
-The editor-in-chief is John F. Foley, the Chief Scientific Advisor is Michael B. Yaffe (Massachusetts Institute of Technology), and the journal is part of the Science Family of Journals of which Holden Thorp is the Editor-in-Chief.
+The editor-in-chief is John F. Foley, the Chief Scientific Advisor is Michael B. Yaffe (Massachusetts Institute of Technology), and the journal is part of the Science family of which Holden Thorp is the Editor-in-Chief.

 Scope

 The journal covers research on cell signaling and the processes of cellular regulation.
 In addition, the journal covers signaling networks, synthetic biology, systems biology, drug discovery, and computation and modeling of regulatory pathways.
 Besides full length articles, it also publishes reviews, focus articles, and editor-written highlights of select research papers.

 History

 The journal was established in 1999 as Science's STKE.
 On January 8, 2008, it obtained its current name and volume numbering restarted at 1.
 As Science's STKE, the journal's last issue was volume 2007, issue 417, on December 18, 2007.